yulonglim/tp/docs/UserGuide.md

 Format: `select CLASS_NAME`

 * The `CLASS_NAME` to be selected is case-sensitive and must be already inside the list.
 If not the TeachBook will return `The class does not exist`.
-* The currently selected class will be highlighted in blue as seen in the image below where the class named `4E2` is selected.
+* The currently selected class will be highlighted in blue and the list of student in the class will be displayed.

 Example:
 * `select 4E2` selects the class named `4E2` from the list of classes.

 ![select_example](images/select_example.png)
+######Fig 4: `4E2` is highlighted in blue with its students list after `select 4E2` was executed.

 --------------------------------------------------------------------------------------------------------------------
 <a href="#" style="float: right;">[ Back to top ]</a>